lixinW/ship-hats-docs/portal-guide/onboarding-users.md

 1. Log in to the [SHIP-HATS portal](https://www.ship.gov.sg/).
    Make sure that you are in the required account.
 If needed, refer to [Switch account](manage-account).

 1. From the side menu, click **Users > Invite Users**.

    An invitation link is automatically generated.

    By default, a new invitation link has a 14 days expiry date.
 Whenever you invite new users, the same link will be displayed with the remaining expiry date until it expires.
 In the example below, SA invites a new user to SHIP-HATS.
 As the invite was created 2 days earlier, the link is valid for the next 12 days.

    <kbd>![Invite Users](./images/invite-users.png ':size=100%')</kbd>

-1. Click **Email me** to send this link with the expiry date to your SHIP-HATS registered email address and forward it to the intended users so that they can provide required information in the **Invitation Form**.
+1. Click **Email me** to send this link with the expiry date to your SHIP-HATS registered email address, and then forward it to the intended users so that they can provide required information in the **Invitation Form**.

    Alternatively, click the copy icon to copy and share the invite link with intended users.
-Note, in this case, make sure to inform the users about the expiry date of this link.
+Make sure to inform the users about the expiry date of this link.

 ## Register account
-You will receive an invitation email with a link to onboard to SHIP-HATS portal upon successful approval.
+As a user, you will receive an invitation email with a link to onboard to SHIP-HATS portal upon successful approval.

 Access the link via the onboarding email and perform the following steps based on the account that you want to create.